 Emacs is an extensible, customizable, self-documenting display editor.
 Among its many features, it has special modes ("major modes") for editing and running programs of various languages.
 In particular, there is a major mode, SML-MODE, that provides support for editing and running SML programs.

-Emacs will almost certainly be installed on Linux systems.
-It can also be installed on Mac OS X and Windows machines.
+Emacs is included in macOS, and will almost certainly be installed on Linux systems.
+It can also be installed on Windows machines.
 Information about installing Emacs is included below.

 To run sml (or smlcus — see below) as a child process of Emacs, one types

 META-x run-sml RET

 Editing a source file whose name ends with .sml (or .sig) causes Emacs to enter the major mode SML-MODE, at which point typing